rajington/windowsapp/README.md

   - Pops up window with explanation if anything goes wrong
 - 1.0:
   - Initial stable version (or so I think)

-## Advantages over alternatives

-* Uses [JSCocoa](https://github.com/parmanoir/jscocoa/) to get full power of ObjC while still being JavaScript
-* Source code is extremely small and simple, and easy to navigate and tweak
-* Very cleaner implementation compared to alternatives:
-    * Doesn't create an entire `WebView` just to eval JS
-    * Doesn't leak lots of memory
-    * I could go on...

 ## Todo: